 (Check out my post on My Favorite Tips to Save Money for more ideas!)

 Note that I didn’t give up pedicures altogether, and I wouldn’t ask you to give up the things you love altogether either.
 Lattes?
 If you love them, have one.
 But maybe limit yourself to two or three a week?
-You may be surprised by the amount of savings this adds up to.
+The key us to be intentional with your spending.

 What’s Your Retirement Savings Goal?